 Cheryl Dumesnil discovered her passion for writing three decades ago, and she hasn’t stopped since.
-She’s the author of a memoir, Love Song for Baby X: How I Stayed (Almost) Sane on the Rocky Road to Parenthood and an award-winning collection of poems, In Praise of Falling.
-She has edited two anthologies, Dorothy Parker’s Elbow: Tattoos on Writers, Writers on Tattoos and Hitched!
-Wedding Stories form San Francisco City Hall.
-She’s a regular contributor to Huffington Post, VillageQ, and ESME, covering politics, parenting, family, divorce and mindful living.
+She’s the author of one memoir and an award-winning collection of poems, In Praise of Falling.
+She’s also a regular contributor to Huffington Post, VillageQ, and ESME, covering politics, parenting, family, divorce and mindful living.

 Cheryl is a solo parent managing her career while raising two boys in the high-energy San Francisco Bay Area, where the traffic alone is enough to frazzle the steeliest set of nerves.
 For nearly twenty years she has counter-balanced life’s stressors through mindfulness meditation, yoga, ongoing Buddhist studies and wicked sarcasm (yes, she notes the contradiction).
 She shares her stress management techniques at speaking engagements, at conferences and in print.

 For over twenty years Cheryl has taught Creative Writing at universities and conferences across the country.
 An award-winning poet, memoirist, essayist, blogger and editor, she is a sought-after coach for writers working in poetry and creative non-fiction.

 Alongside her literary pursuits, she has developed a thriving freelance writing business, working with a diverse range of clients, from major marketing firms to non-profit agencies, entrepreneurs and artists.
 So, parents of college students, in case you've been wondering, that’s what you do with Creative Writing degree.